The Best Things to Do in Builth Wells

 You can find more information about the Epynt Way trail and visitor centre on the Epynt Way website.

 With 2000 square feet of gallery space, the Erwood Station Gallery is the largest contemporary applied arts gallery in Powys.
-It seems there’s not many artistic forms the Erwood Gallery doesn’t showcase.
+It seems there aren’t many artistic forms the Erwood Gallery doesn’t showcase.

 You’ll be able to see some of the finest paintings, ceramics, woodwork, jewellery, and sculptures in the whole of Wales.
 To top this off, the Erwood Station Gallery tea room has delicious cakes!